-GOAL: Enroll managers and supervisors in the EEODF within one-year of their appointment.
+GOAL: Enroll managers and supervisors in the EEODF training within one-year of their appointment.

-EEODF is a training course mandated by law for all new Managers and Supervisors within one (1) year of their appointment.
-This course addresses EEO law and compliance and issues of workplace diversity in State government.
-It concentrates on developing awareness and building skills that used on the job.
-New supervisors and supervisors who have not previously completed the course must do so by accessing UNCG's training website to enroll in the next available class.
+EEODF is a training course mandated by law for all new managers and supervisors within one (1) year of their appointment.
+This course addresses EEO law, compliance issues, and workplace diversity as a state employer.
+It concentrates on developing awareness and building skills that are used on the job.
+New supervisors and supervisors who have not previously completed the EEODF must do so by accessing the Office of State Human Resources' (OSHR) North Carolina Learning Center's training website to enroll in the next available class.
+At this time, UNCG has a 32% completion rate of EEODF.
+The Director of EEO and AA anticipates the completion rate will increase by 50% in 2023 due to the offering of online EEODF classes.

-REASONABLE ACCOMMODATION
+EMPLOYMENT FIRST AND REASONABLE ACCOMMODATION

-UNCG complies with federal and state laws governing reasonable accommodation for qualified individuals with disabilities consistent with the law.
-UNCG is committed to making reasonable accommodation to the known, record of, physical or mental limitations of qualified individuals with disabilities unless such accommodation would impose an undue hardship.
+UNC Greensboro complies with federal and state laws governing reasonable accommodations for qualified individuals with disabilities.
+UNC Greensboro is committed to making reasonable accommodations for individuals who have a physical or mental impairment that substantially limits a major life activity, have a record of having such an impairment, or are regarded as having such an impairment unless such accommodation would impose an undue hardship.

-UNCG also complies with regulations to reasonably accommodate an employee's religious beliefs or practices.
+UNC Greensboro also complies with regulations to reasonably accommodate an employee's religious beliefs or practices.
+Annually, UNC Greensboro encourages employees to complete the Voluntary Self-Identification of Disability form in the online Genie system.